joalgago/PythonCourse/README.md

 # PythonCourse
-Work from the "Introducción a la programación científica usando Python" workshop.
+Work from the "Introducción a la programación científica usando Python" workshop (in Spanish).